Fear, shame and disconnection after infidelity causing communication issues.

 “Talking about the relationship, which is guaranteed to remind him of his inadequacy, is the last method he would use for comfort, he would rather sleep on a bed of nails.
 This is why he goes into a fight-or flight response to ease his distress.”

-Ironically, Doug did not choose this tactic and instead he asked me what was on my mind.
+Surprisingly, Doug did not choose this tactic and instead he asked me what was on my mind.
 So I proceeded to tell him that I was missing something in our relationship.
 I was feeling that some of my needs were not being met.
 According to the authors, I was feeling fear.

 I was afraid that the distance in our relationship was caused by (a) Doug reconnecting with Tanya, or (b) he isn’t in love with me anymore, or (c) he has found someone else and wants to leave.
 Obviously I felt fear before Doug’s emotional affair, but after the affair it seems the intensity and reason for my fear is often over the top.